-Of all the trickle-down consequences of the COVID-19 pandemic, a bike shortage is one we didn’t expect.
-But bike shops across the country are running low on inventory, and refills from manufacturers abroad may not reach our shores anytime soon.
+Of all the trickle-down consequences of the COVID-19 pandemic, the ongoing bike shortage is one we didn’t expect.
+Bike shops across the country are still running low on inventory, and refills from manufacturers abroad remain slow to arrive.

 There are a few places on the Internet where you can find used bikes: Craigslist and eBay are big ones, but there are also enthusiast communities like Pinkbike’s BuySell forum, Bicycle Blue Book, GearTrade and more.
 Then there’s The Pro’s Closet, which is less an intermediary between sellers and buyers than a dedicated used bike shop.